David Hamilton (baseball): Boston Red Sox

 On December 1, 2021, the Brewers traded Hamilton, Jackie Bradley Jr., and Alex Binelas to the Boston Red Sox in exchange for Hunter Renfroe.
-In his first game with the Double-A Portland Sea Dogs, Hamilton went 5-for-7 with two home runs, seven RBIs, and a stolen base.
-In 2022 in the minor leagues he had a slash line of .251/.338/.402 in 463 at bats and was tied for third in the minor leagues in stolen bases, with 70, while being caught eight times.
-He was named the minor-league Baserunner of the Year by the Red Sox organization.
+In his first game with the Double-A Portland Sea Dogs, Hamilton went 5-for-7 with two home runs, seven RBI, and a stolen base.
+In 2022 in the minor leagues he had a slash line of .251/.338/.402 in 463 at-bats and was tied for third in the minor leagues in stolen bases, with 70, while being caught eight times.
+He was named the minor league Baserunner of the Year by the Red Sox organization.

-On November 15, 2022, Hamilton was added to Boston's 40-man roster.
+On November 15, 2022, Hamilton was added to Boston's 40-man roster in order to remain protected from the Rule 5 draft.
 Hamilton was optioned to the Triple-A Worcester Red Sox to begin the 2023 season.
 In 52 games, he slashed .255/.339/.486 with 11 home runs, 25 RBI, and 27 stolen bases.
 On June 21, Hamilton was promoted to the major leagues for the first time.
 He was optioned back to Worcester on July 7 after appearing in 13 games and batting .138.
 Hamilton was recalled to Boston on August 28.
 On September 22, Hamilton underwent season–ending surgery to repair a torn UCL in his left thumb.
-In 15 major-league games for Boston, he had a slash line of .121/.256/.182 with no home runs or RBI, and two stolen bases.
-In September, Hamilton was recognized as the Red Sox' minor-league defensive player of the year for 2023.
+In 15 major league games for Boston, he had a slash line of .121/.256/.182 with no home runs or RBI, and two stolen bases.
+In September, Hamilton was recognized as the Red Sox' minor league defensive player of the year for 2023.

 Hamilton was optioned to Triple–A Worcester to begin the 2024 season.
-Entering the season, he was ranked as the Red Sox' number 20 minor-league prospect by Baseball America.
+Entering the season, he was ranked as the Red Sox' number 20 minor league prospect by Baseball America.
 He was activated by Boston in early April, following an injury to Trevor Story.
 Hamilton made his season debut on April 7 against the Los Angeles Angels, in which he hit his first major-league home run in the third inning.
+He made 98 appearances for Boston during the regular season, batting .248/.303/.395 with eight home runs, 28 RBI, and 33 stolen bases.

+Hamilton played in 91 games for the Red Sox during the 2025 campaign, slashing .198/.257/.333 with six home runs, 19 RBI, and 22 stolen bases.

+Milwaukee Brewers

+On February 9, 2026, the Red Sox traded Hamilton, Kyle Harrison, and Shane Drohan to the Milwaukee Brewers in exchange for Caleb Durbin, Andruw Monasterio, Anthony Seigler, and a compensation round draft pick in the 2026 MLB draft.
+He was the starting third baseman on the Brewers' Opening Day roster.